Eating Low FODMAP on St. Patrick’s Day

 Cabbage – many kinds – can be low FODMAP in the proper serving sizes.
 Classic Corned Beef & Cabbage calls for common green cabbage and Monash University has lab tested it and has designated it as low FODMAP in ¾ cup (75 g) portions, which is a generous amount.

-Carrots & Potatoes have No Detectable FODMAPs
+Carrots & Potatoes Have No Detectable FODMAPs

 Carrots and white potatoes are typically used in the dish as well and thankfully neither of them has any detectable FODMAPs in their serving sizes.
 You can read about how Monash University tests and re-tests vegetables in this article.

 Let’s Talk About Horseradish